Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 1. **Embedding Computation**: Converts a user's prompt into an embedding for similarity comparisons.

 2. **Document Retrieval**: Finds the most relevant documents using the prompt's embedding.
-This is where systems like Azure Cognitive Search come into play, allowing for efficient vector similarity searches.
+This is where systems like Azure AI Search come into play, allowing for efficient vector similarity searches.

 3. **Contextual Augmentation**: Enhances the user prompt with information from retrieved documents.
 This step is crucial as it provides additional context and information to the generator.